kehantan/labbook/docs/assays/mtt.rst

 MTT assay
 =========
-MTT is a long procedure that can take multiple days.
+MTT is a long procedure that can span across multiple days.
 The steps including:

 #.
 Trypsinise
 #.
 Cell count
 #.
 Cell seeding
 #.
 Treatment
 #.
 Actual MTT
 #.
 Read absorbance

+It takes 3 days to complete 1 round of MTT.
+We need:

+    * 1 day for trypsinise, cell count, and seeding
+    * 1 day for treatment (treat the cells with compound)
+    * 1 day for actual MTT and to read the absorbance

 I divided this protocol into sections, so each sections indicates that particular process requires 1 day.
 You can plan your experiments accordingly.